fgauna12/fgauna12.github.io/_posts/2020-09-17-aks-cost-savings-stopping-dev-test-aks-clusters-during-off-hours.md

   - devops
   - azure
   - kubernetes
-date: 2020-09-18T21:43:12.131Z
+date: 2020-09-18T19:03:54.760Z
 featured: false
 hidden: false
+featured_image_thumbnail: /assets/uploads/coins.jpg
+featured_image: /assets/uploads/coins.jpg
 comments: false
 ---
 Today, it's possible to stop the virtual machine scale set (vmss) driving an AKS cluster.
 You can do this in many ways, including the Azure CLI.
-In this post, I'll guide you through running an Azure CLI script to stop an AKS' cluster vmss for dev/test purposes.
+In this post, I'll guide you through running an Azure CLI script to stop the vmss of an AKS cluster for dev/test purposes.
 We'll use Azure DevOps pipelines for the scheduling portion since Azure Automation Accounts do not support Azure CLI.

+Based on rough calculations, this approach could save you roughly <mark>46% on a typical 3 node cluster.</mark>
 <!--more-->
 ## Beware
 :warning: Looks like the AKS team is working on a more elegant solution through the Azure CLI.
 So parts of this post will become irrelevant in the future.